kylixerui/kylixerui/README.md

 # Kylixer / Izoruko
 > here are things you must know before interacting with me / RBYI .
 IWEC
+- > My pronouns are she / her, - female
+> you can make me nicknames. as long as i dont get bothered.
 - > I'm Straight, + Aromantic. [ No romantic attraction from others. ]
 > I'm an INFJ - T, if you dont believe it its okay.
 - > I might be shy at first, but i will get along when we are close enough. [ close friends. ]
 > I'm the type of person that is *Sensitive* so please dont joke things about me.
 - > im emotional sometimes, might get clingy.
 > I may not be good keeping up conversations.
-- > Please don't suddenly vent to me. i might be uncomfortable.
+- > Please don't suddenly vent to me. i will be uncomfortable.
 > Interests : Danganronpa, Southpark, Pokemon, Cookie run
 - > INT : Same fandoms, friends of friends. etc
 > I DONT LIKE BEING STARED AT, it makes me uncomfortable. virtual or reality.